Ron Ottinger, Executive Director

 Teresa is an accomplished nonprofit professional with experience in program creation and management, needs assessments, program research and evaluation, advocacy and campaigns, systems, performance audits and compliance, strategic planning and direction, and general leadership and management.
 As the co-founder of San Diego United Parents for Education, Teresa has experience and knowledge in education reform efforts from the local to federal level in advocating and empowering the most under-engaged stakeholders in the education system.
 Teresa holds a California multiple-subject teaching credential and was the co-creator of a long-running early-childhood education program in San Diego.
 Teresa is a graduate of the University of San Diego’s Master of Arts in Nonprofit Leadership and Management program.

-Amanda joins the STEM Next Opportunity Fund as the Grants and Communications Manager.
-Amanda manages the day-to-day communications for STEM Next in collaboration with our partners.
+Amanda joins the STEM Next Opportunity Fund as the Finance and Operations Manager.
 Prior to joining STEM Next, Amanda was the Grants & Contracts Coordinator at the University of San Diego.
 Before relocating to San Diego, Amanda worked at Arizona State University in a number of programs within the Division of Graduate Education providing professional development opportunities to graduate students and postdoctoral scholars, as well as the research administration office at ASU in a finance and operations role.
 While in Arizona, Amanda received her Master of Education from ASU, specializing in higher and postsecondary education administration and received her Bachelor’s Degree in Communications from the University of Michigan.

 Kumar Garg, Senior Strategic Advisor